EMCLab-Sinica/DupNAS-AE/README.md

   | `--vmsize` | VM constraint in KB | `96`, `128`, `256` |
   | `--suffix` | Experiment suffix for naming outputs.
 Use the same suffix for all four stages. | user-defined string |

-5. After completing Stages 1–4, extract the selected network configuration, `"subnet_choice_per_blk"`, from: `<suffix>_best_solution.json`, and copy the configuration into: `/DupNAS/NASBase/spec_model_<arc>.txt`.
+5. After completing Stages 1–4, extract the selected network configuration, the final solution is saved in `/DupNAS/NASBase/train_log/<suffix>_best_solution.json`
-6. For easier use, ONNX generation and tensor-splitting conversion are integrated into the model-converter workflow.
-Continue with Step 2 in the next section.
+6. ONNX generation and tensor-splitting conversion are integrated into the model-converter workflow.
+Continue with Steps in the next section.

 ### ✂️ Setup and running the model converter

-1. Make sure `/DupNAS/NASBase/spec_model_<arc>.txt` has been completed.
+1. Copy the configurations `"supernet config"` and `"subnet_choice_per_blk"` from: `<suffix>_best_solution.json`, into: `/DupNAS/NASBase/spec_model_<arc>.txt`.
 2. Go to `/DupNAS/`, then run the corresponding script to generate the selected ONNX models:
   ```bash
   bash gen_selected_shuffle.sh